psleng/nexus-build/repo-maintenance/README.md

 script to get our version of the repositories.
 These are referred to in the dict "extrapkgs" in `merge-from-upstream` .

-Type `./gitserv clean` to stop the server and clean things up.
+Type `./gitserv stop` to stop the server and clean things up.